mqttjs/MQTT.js/README.md

 * `options` is the options to publish with, including:
   * `qos` QoS level, `Number`, default `0`
   * `retain` retain flag, `Boolean`, default `false`
-* `callback` callback fired when the QoS handling completes, or at the next tick if QoS 0.
+* `callback` - `function(err)`, fired when the QoS handling completes, or at the next tick if QoS 0.
+An error occurs if client is disconnecting.

 -------------------------------------------------------
 <a name="subscribe"></a>